 When I was growing up, I was always on the lookout for beautiful bikinis.
-I found it difficult to find something that was both sustainable and fashionable.
+I found it difficult to find swimwear that was both sustainable and fashionable.
 I started to learn more about the fashion industry’s impact on the environment throughout the whole product lifecycle.
 From the sourcing of textiles to the production and manufacturing of products to shipping and logistics, to packaging, to the care of garment workers from a social point of view.

 The more I researched, the more I realised how bad the fashion industry is for the planet and people.
 Not to mention the companies and brands that dominate the industry, who would impose constant season after season after season changes – AKA trends.
 So garments would come in, they’d be on-trend, and then three months later, they were not on-trend and would often end up in landfill a year or so later.